Best Dog Breeds Around the World

 The Mastiff breed is known for having a great sense of humor as well as exuding extraordinary patience and kindness.

 With their size, Mastiffs provide protection to their owners.
 Popular in England as guardians of castles and estates, they declined in popularity in Britain during the World Wars because they required so much food to keep them fed.
 Happily, they've since become popular and prolific again.
-Dating back 4,500 years, these dogs never go out of style.
+Dating back 4,500 years, these dogs have been well-loved for a long, long time.

 Top 3 Countries for English Mastiffs: Australia, Russia, United States